3 Principles to Improve your Interpersonal Skills

 - Engage in informal conversations in the workplace so you can learn more about your contact’ interests and endeavour to actively build connections and bonds via thoughtful conversation topics and questions.

 Sometimes you might have to dig deep to find likeability but this is worthwhile if you’re stuck with that office colleague, boss or tricky client or even flatmate.
+Our personal lives and working environment are richer when we apply the principle of liking.
+When doing it, however, aspire to engage in an authentic and genuinely interested manner.

 2. The Principle of Reciprocity